rjpower/flashcards/README.md

-# Japanese Learning Tools
+# Langauge Learning Tools

-A collection of tools for creating Japanese language learning materials from SRT subtitles and CSV files.
+A collection of tools for creating language learning materials from SRT subtitles and CSV files.
 Generate Anki flashcards and PDF study materials with automatic vocabulary analysis and optional text-to-speech audio.

 ## Features

-- Extract vocabulary from Japanese SRT subtitle files using LLM analysis
+- Extract vocabulary from SRT subtitle files using LLM analysis
 - Import vocabulary from CSV files with flexible field mapping
 - Generate Anki decks (.apkg) with:
   - Term, reading, meaning